aaronjonj1/blazorstarterpack/README.md

 # Introduction:

-Hello, my name is Aaron Jones and this is my Blazor website that I have created and is also my project for COP3003.
+Hello, my name is Aaron Jones and this is my Blazor website that I have created and is also my project for my COP 3003 class.

 # Features:
 Home Page: Just a basic introduction to the website and all about me.